-6 See CitizenLab August 24 2016 report "The Million Dollar Dissident: NSO Group's iPhone Zero-Days used against a UAE Human Rights Defender": https://citizenlab.org/2016/08/million-dollar-dissident-iphone-zero-day-nso-group-uae/ patterns.
-These cases are being assessed by CitizenLab and have been kept confidential to safeguard the safety of the staff of these organizations.
+&lt;sup>6 See CitizenLab August 24 2016 report "The Million Dollar Dissident: NSO Group's iPhone Zero-Days used against a UAE Human Rights Defender":

-The latest report by Mexican digital right's specialist NGO R3D labels the surveillance as "out of control"7.
+The latest report by Mexican digital right's specialist NGO R3D labels the surveillance as "out of control".
 The problematic goes beyond specific cases and it is embedded in Mexico's core government practices that systematically foster impunity, abuse of power, and even attacks against dissidents.
 In a 21st Century open government context, surveillance affects not only the safety and privacy of civil society, but also every day operations of the attacked organizations and lives of the people working for civic causes.
 It is impossible to have an open, secure, and free civic space and co-creation environment under digital surveillance.
 This systematic actions in Mexico should worry all OGP members since illegal and disproportionate digital surveillance is increasingly becoming a characteristic of authoritarian, undemocratic, and opaque governments.